 - By the age of 35, 66% of American men will experience visible hair loss.
 By the age of 50, 85% of men have significantly thinning hair.

-- Contrary to common belief, most men who suffer from male pattern baldness are extremely unhappy with their situation and are concerned about its effects on their persona and professional lives.
+- Contrary to common belief, most men who suffer from male pattern baldness are extremely unhappy with their situation and are concerned about its effects on their personal and professional lives.

 What are the best hair loss supplements for men?

-The best treatment for men's hair is a medicated topical scalp treatment solution that contains minoxidil 5% or plant-based hair regrowth activators.
-Combined with the right treatment shampoo and oral supplementation, the combined treatment reactivates the hair follicles and provides significant hair regrowth.
+The best treatment for male hair loss is a medicated topical scalp treatment solution that contains minoxidil 5% or plant-based hair regrowth activators.
+Combined with the right treatment shampoo and oral supplementation, this treatment reactivates the hair follicles and provides significant hair regrowth.

-Saw palmetto is commonly seen in topical hair loss products, including shampoos and conditioners, but it can also be taken as a supplement.
+Saw palmetto is commonly seen in topical hair loss products including shampoos and conditioners, but it can also be taken as a supplement.
 This herb is a natural DHT blocker, which means it can prevent the conversion of testosterone into DHT, reducing DHT's negative effect on hair follicles.
 This will help prevent further hair loss.
+More research on the impact of saw palmetto berry extract oral supplements on male pattern baldness is needed, but early studies show promising results.
+For example, in one smaller-scale study, researchers found that men with hair loss who took palmetto capsules over 5 months reported improvements on their thinning hair.

 Here's one more reason to eat your greens!
 Broccoli extract is rich in antioxidants that reduce free radical damage to the scalp, helping to create a healthier scalp more conducive to hair growth.
 Additionally, broccoli extract is packed with B vitamins – particularly folate or folic acid.
 This B vitamin keeps red blood cells circulating, helping hair follicles get the oxygen and nutrients they need for optimal hair health.
 B vitamins also help regulate stress, which can contribute to hair loss.